palmerr23/control_TLV320AIC3104/README.md

 3 = 0.025  Fs (1.1 Hz)
 ```

-### volume(value, channel, codec)
+### volume(float value, int8_t channel, int8_t codec)

 Sets the volume of an output channel.
+The range is 0.0 ..
+1.0

 When called without channel and codec arguments, all codecs and channels are affected.

-For most applications, using other means to control the output level is preferable to changing the default volume level using this function.
+For most applications, using other means to control the output level is preferable to changing the default volume level using this function, due to the increase in digital noise.

 ## Hardware validation and debugging